TarballCoLtd/jse3d/README.md

 -Aparapi 2.0.0<br/>
 -Aparapi JNI 1.4.2<br/>
 -Apache Commons BCEL 6.5.0<br/>
--jse3dnetworklib 1.3
+-jse3dnetworklib 1.4

 ## Documentation

 Javadocs are being worked on.
-These will hopefully be finished by July 14, 2020.<br/>
+They are being introduced slowly, with a commit after the completion of a class.<br/>
 Check src/com/emeryferrari/jse3d/example for examples on how to use jse3d.

 ## Contacting me